 2. Fearing reintroductions

 Reintroductions should be considered part of the AIP.
 It’s so important, both for self-discovery and diet expansion.
-I’ve talked about this in detail above, and in AIP, Orthorexia and Food Phobia, The 3 Phases of the Autoimmune Protocol, and Reintroducing Foods after Following the Autoimmune Protocol
+I’ve talked about this in detail above, and in AIP, Orthorexia and Food Phobia, The 3 Phases of the Autoimmune Protocol, and The Reintroduction Phase of the AIP

 3. Veggiephobia or other food phobia